Rosa, Hybrid Tea ‘Sheer Bliss’

 Hybrid Tea Rose

 The rose is the queen of flowers, the most loved and widely planted shrub in all temperate parts of the world.
 More than 14,000 varieties are grown.
 Although mostly deciduous, roses can be evergreen in mild climates.
 Their stems, sometimes quite prickly, may be erect, arching, trailing, or scrambling.
 Leaves are divided into three, five, or seven leaflets, usually with toothed margins.

 A hybrid tea with fragrant white flowers touched with pink.
-Grows 4–6 ft. high and 3–5 ft. wide.
+Grows to 4–6 ft. tall and 3–5 ft. wide.

 Probably native to the Mediterranean coast of Europe, cabbage has green, red, or blue- or purple-tinte...

 Compact, uniform plant grows to about 10 in. tall and 12 in. wide and is loaded with large flowers.
 Ea...

 Top-notch flower for cutting and drying.
 Grows to 2 ft. tall, with scanty, narrow leaves and 1–2...